 The audio revolution

-Compared to visual branding, sonic branding is still in its infancy.
+Compared to visual branding, sonic branding strategy is still in its infancy.
 So, it’s understandable that marketers might think that a jingle or “sonic logo” is enough.
 After all, the chances are your competitors haven’t given it much thought either.

 But technology, customer expectations, and brand roles are changing fast.
 We’re in the midst of an “audio revolution”.
 Smart speaker apps, voice search, and podcasts are growing exponentially.
 Brands that don’t develop a full, flexible sonic strategy will get left behind.